 Breathe and Relax

-Suffering from nervousness before you perform can really get in the way of your performance, and especially how you present your tricks.
+Suffering from nervousness before you perform can really get in the way of your performance – especially how you present your tricks.
 But it can also get in the way of your sleight of hand.
-If you are stressed, your muscles won’t be related and that is not good for your performance.
-Take a few moments to try and compose yourself, slow breaths in and out can really help you relax.
+If you are stressed, your muscles won’t be relaxed and that is not good for your performance.
+Take a few moments to try and compose yourself.
+Slow breaths in and out can really help you relax.

 Many magicians also find that a simple visualisation can help.
 As you breathe out, imagine all the fear, negativity and doubt being taken away with the breath.
-As you breathe in, imagine confidence and positivity are flowing into you via your breath.
+As you breathe in, imagine confidence and positivity are flowing into you.

 Have a Laugh

-Before you perform to your first trick of the performance, take a minute to tell yourself a joke, or remember a funny story, remember to keep a happy expression on your face throughout your show.
+Before you perform your first trick of the performance, take a minute to tell yourself a joke or remember a funny story.
+Remember to keep a happy expression on your face throughout your show.
 It is important to smile whilst you are performing.
-Even if you are focused on your trick or the situation around you, always keep a happy expression!
-You need to show those around you that you’re having a good time so that the others around you do the same.
+Even if you are focused on your trick or the situation around you, always keep a happy expression.
+You need to show those around you that you’re having a good time so that your audience do the same.

 You may have had a really stressful week and as a result, you are very tired, or even feeling slightly ill.
-But you can;t show it.
+But you can’t show it.
 If you do feel tired, fake it!
 You become how you act.
-So bound up a few steps to the entrance to the room, check the mirror before you walk in.
+So bound up a few steps to the entrance of the room and check the mirror before you walk in.
 Imagine feeling fantastic and full of energy and you will.

 Remember that it’s not that important.
 You aren’t a surgeon and you definitely don’t have someone’s life in your hands.
-You just simply performing magic, if anything goes wrong, have a laugh with the audience – it’s simply a bit of fun for the audience and yourself.
+You are just simply performing magic.
+If anything goes wrong, have a laugh with the audience – it’s simply a bit of fun for you and the audience.
 Remember, no one you’re performing in front of is taking your act as seriously as you are.
 If something does go wrong, try not to beat yourself up, just shrug it off and carry on.

-One of the most common reactions from magic students that do their first ever live gig is a sense that all the worry was over nothing.
+One of the most common reactions from magic students that do their first ever live gig is a sense that all the worry was for nothing.

 Oliver B is a London magician who has performed all around the world for a number of impressive, happy customers including Sony and Apple.
-If you are interested in hiring a London magician for your event, wedding or show, get in touch with Oliver today.
+If you are interested in hiring a magician in London for your event, wedding or show, get in touch with Oliver today.